Hyperbolic Aware Minimization: Implicit Bias for Sparsity: Motivation and derivation of HAM

-\begin{remark} Note that the second step (\ref{eq : secondstep}) uses both $x_k$ and $x_{k+ \frac{1}{2}}$, which would require twice as much memory.
-Therefore, in practice, we replace $x_k$ with $x_{k + \frac{1}{2}}$.
-We restate the actually deployed second HAM step (\ref{algo : mirror map}) in \S\ref{section : algorithm}.
-The actual HAM step has benefits for the optimization itself, as we discuss in Appendix \ref{appendix : theory statments} and Figure \ref{fig:groundtruth}.
-Building on recent work on sign flips \citep{gadhikar2025signinlotteryreparameterizingsparse}, we argue that the sign should be aligned with the gradient evaluation to assess whether the step should be accelerated or not, in order to to promote meaningful sign flips. \end{remark}
+\begin{remark} Note that the second step (\ref{eq : secondstep}) depends both on $\bm{\theta}_k$ and $\bm{\theta}_{k+ \frac{1}{2}}$, which would require twice the memory of gradient descent.
+To avoid this, we replace $\sign(\bm{\theta}_k)$ with $\sign(\bm{\theta}_{k + \frac{1}{2}})$.
+We restate the second HAM step actually deployed (\ref{algo : mirror map}) in \S\ref{section : algorithm}.
+It also has benefits for the optimization itself, promoting more stable sign flips, as we discuss in Appendix \ref{section appendix : different signs} and Figure \ref{fig:groundtruth}.
+Building on recent work on sign flips \citep{gadhikar2025signinlotteryreparameterizingsparse}, we argue that the sign should be aligned with the gradient evaluation to assess whether the step should be accelerated or not, to promote meaningful sign flips.
+This insight is tightly linked to our choice of $\sign(\bm{\theta}_{k+ \frac{1}{2}})$ instead of $\sign(\bm{\theta}_k)$ in the (\ref{algo : mirror map}) step. \end{remark}

-\paragraph{Natural gradient descent interpretation} Our algorithm can be interpreted through the lens of natural gradient descent \citep{10.7551/mitpress/7011.003.0010, Martens2014NewIA}.
-Each optimizer step corresponds to a natural gradient update $x_{k+1} = x_k - \eta \mathcal{I}(x_k)^{-1} \nabla f(x_k)$, with $\mathcal{I}$ the Fisher information.
-The key insight is that parameters follow a known parameterized distribution that is learned by the optimizer.
-For gradient descent, $\mathcal{I}_{\text{GD}}(x) = 1$, which corresponds to a normally distributed random variable $X$ with unit variance and learnable mean; i.e., $x = \mathbb{E}[X]$.
-Thus we can interpret $x$ as the mean of a normal distribution whose \textit{position} is learned.

-In contrast, the exponential update (\ref{eq : first order equivalence}) corresponds to $\mathcal{I}_{\text{HYP}}(x) = 1/|x|$, which directly follows from the first order approximation of the exponential function.
-Its Fisher information may correspond to a random variable $X$ parameterized as a normal distribution with unit variance: $\mathcal{N} ({2\sqrt{|x|}, 1})$.
-In this view, weights are recovered via $x = \frac{1}{4} \sign(x) \mathbb{E}[X]^2 $, meaning we learn the \textit{magnitude} of the expected position.
-Furthermore, if the sign is not correct, the hyperbolic step (\ref{eq : secondstep}) will move the parameter exponentially fast towards zero, facilitating its sign flip.
-We provide derivations for both discussed cases in Appendix \ref{appendix : Fisher info}.
-To summarize, our combined update can be interpreted as follows: